Viewing entries in

 Florida Uniform Heirs Property Act

 In 2020, the Florida legislature passed a new law called the Florida Uniform Partition of Property Heirs Act (“the Act”).
-The purpose of this law is to allow heirs of property to buy out the shares of other heirs in a court-supervised sale.
+The purpose of this law is to allow heirs of property to buy the shares of other heirs in a court-supervised sale.

 When Does the Florida Uniform Heirs Property Act Apply